shantiarashidy/shantiarashidy/README.md

 ### Hi there 👋

 #### my name is shantia rashidy from IRAN I am a computer engineering student at university of Gonabad
 i have two years of experience in programming with python and c++

 Skills: PYTHON/C++

-- 🔭 I’m currently working on university projects
+- 🔭 I’m currently working on university and Machine learning projects
-- 🌱 I’m currently learning about Machine learning
+- 🌱 I’m currently learning about AI,Machine learning and data science
 - 📫 How to reach me: shantiarashidy12@gmail.com